-The Board currently consists of seven directors.
+The Board currently consists of six directors.
 The terms of all of the Company's current directors will expire at the Annual Meeting.
-On the recommendation of the Corporate Governance and Nominating Committee, the Board has nominated the following current directors: (i) Michael Mathews, (ii) Norman D. Dicks, (iii) Andrew Kaplan, (iv) Douglas Kass, (v) Michael Koehneman, (vi) Dr. Joan Prince, and (vii) Sanford Rich for election at the Annual Meeting.
+On the recommendation of the Corporate Governance and Nominating Committee, the Board has nominated the following current directors: (i) Michael Mathews, (ii) Andrew Kaplan, (iii) Douglas Kass, (iv) Michael Koehneman, (v) Dr. Joan Prince, and (vi) Sanford Rich for election at the Annual Meeting.
 Directors are to be elected by a plurality vote to serve until the next annual meeting of stockholders of the Company and until their successors have been duly elected and qualified.

-If all of the director nominees named in this Proxy Statement are elected at the Annual Meeting the Board will consist of seven directors.
+If all of the director nominees named in this Proxy Statement are elected at the Annual Meeting, the Board will consist of six directors.
 The proxies cannot be voted for a greater number of persons than the number of the director nominees named in this Proxy Statement.